 1. Stir It Constantly For The First Few Minutes

 If you are trying to make pasta then your first few minutes are very important.
-When you add pasta to the boiling water then you should stir it constantly for the first few minutes.
+When you add pasta to the boiling water you should stir it constantly for the first few minutes.
 It will help you in keeping the different pieces of pasta away from each other.

 As a result of constant stirring, the pasta will not get enough time to stick with each other.
 After a few minutes, you don’t need to stir it constantly because the pasta will be cooked to some extent and will not stick.